Hadith 7 — The Deen is Naseehah: Sincerity and Advice

 O Allah, place sincerity in our hearts, truth on our tongues, and wisdom in our advice.

-O Allah, grant us love for our brothers what we love for ourselves, and protect our hearts from envy and arrogance.
+O Allah, grant us love for our brothers what we love for ourselves, and protect our hearts from envy, arrogance, and hatred.

 O Allah, forgive us, our parents, and all believing men and women—the living and the deceased.